lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 > "Awareness", the word pointing at the spheric open spaciousness enveloping the
 > unseeable inner eye & ear, the river of embodied feeling.
 At my perceptions,
 > my subjective experience, which I imagine others similarly experience.
-Who,
+Who
 > also, can but only imagine others' Awareness?
 >
 > Why is my Awareness only in my body?
 Others appear to have Awareness, but if